laravel/docs/database-testing.md

         return FlightFactory::new();
     }

-And override the `model` property on your factory:
+Next, define a `model` property on the corresponding factory:

     use App\Administration\Flight;
     use Illuminate\Database\Eloquent\Factories\Factory;